CumulusNetworks/docs/content/cumulus-linux-57/System-Configuration/Date-and-Time/Precision Time Protocol-PTP.md

 <span style="background-color:#F5F5DC">[PPS](## "Pulse per second")</span> is the simplest form of synchronization.
 The PPS source provides a high precision signal each second, which can synchronize a system clock.
 The switch can receive PPS from an accurate PPS source as a slave to use for frequency synchronization of its clock and can also generate PPS as a master to other devices.

 Cumulus Linux supports two PPS modes:
-- PPS Out is a signal that is generated every time the <span style="background-color:#F5F5DC">[PHC](## "Physical Hardware Clock")</span> reaches 1-rounded second.
+- PPS Out is a signal that generates every time the <span style="background-color:#F5F5DC">[PHC](## "Physical Hardware Clock")</span> reaches 1-rounded second.
 This signal can provide synchronization to other PHC devices and to check if the clock is synchronized by comparing this signal with other outputs in the network.
-- PPS In is a signal that is pushed to the switch from an external device.
+- PPS In is a signal that an external device pushes to the switch.
 This allows the PHC to be synchronized to an external source capable of providing a PPS signal.

 #### Enable PPS Synchronization